malborroni/Foundations_of_Computer-Science/Readme.md

 Here you can find my solution to a project carried out to complete the examination of a class of the Master's Degree Course in Data Science that I am attending in Milan. <br>
 The project consists in the resolution of a certain number of exercises that vary according to the number of the workteam, having two datasets available (that can be found in the "Datasets" section). <br>
-In my case, I approached the project individually, so I only had to resolve the first 12 exercises.
+In my case, I approached the project individually, so I only had to resolve the first 12 exercises. <br>
+The various exercises require the correct use of Python, the famous programming language, with all the libraries we decided to use, among which we must mention numpy and pandas, saw during the lectures of the course. <br>
+The main purpose of this project is to manipulate the aforementioned datasets and to extract from data the most varied informations regarding the Google Play Store and its applications.

 <a name="instructions"></a>